flashattention/flashattention/README.md

 # Hello!
-I'm an NLP researcher with interest in topics here.
+I'm an NLP researcher with interest in topics presented.
 - #### Inner workings of transformers
 - #### Recent improvements in LLM architectures
 - #### Efficient training at scale